RobRendell/gTove/README.md

 ## Plans/TODO

+* Pings component reporting React 17->18 error?
+Old version of Drei, need 8.x.x
+* Reduce the thickness of small flat minis.
+* Further extraction from TabletopViewComponent, convert to functional, move things up as appropriate.
+* Remove all legacy context usages (convert all 6 classes using contextType = ... to functional)
+* Move THREE components into a separate threeComponents folder?

 * Unify minis and templates into "pieces" - ability to add textures to template, and/or customise mini shapes.
 * PDF on Tabletop support
     * 3D view which shows the same page for everyone.
 Menu items to show the PDF in a movable